bowornpol/NUIM-pipeline/README.md

 #### **Core functions and their utilities**

-We provided a set of custom R functions to support each module of the pipeline.
+We provided a set of custom R functions to support each module.
 The following table outlines the core functions of the NUIM pipeline and their primary utilities.

 | Function | Utility |
 | :---------------- | :----------------------- |